Jules Engel: Legacy

 In 2003, the Center for Visual Music, Los Angeles (CVM) and Cal Arts presented a major retrospective of Engel's films at Cal Arts' REDCAT Theatre.
 Both iotaCenter and CVM have preserved a number of Engel's films; CVM established the Jules Engel Preservation Project shortly after Jules' death.
 Engel's 1976 film Shapes and Gestures was preserved by the Academy Film Archive in 2001.

-The SpongeBob SquarePants Movie, co-written and directed by Stephen Hillenburg (one of Engel's students), is dedicated to the loving memory of him.
+The SpongeBob SquarePants Movie, co-written, co-produced, and directed by Stephen Hillenburg (one of Engel's students), is dedicated to him.